 If your child is in 7th grade, taking 1-2 honors classes is advisable so that they will get acclimated to the extra work without becoming overwhelmed.
 If your child is in 8th grade, taking 2-3 honors courses is advisable.
 From 9th grade on, students should take as many honors classes (up to 4) as the student and parent are prepared to commit to (with consideration given to other activities and demands on the child such as church, family time, youth group, sports, music lessons, dance, etc.).

-Please carefully read the requirements and expectations outlined on the attached form.
+Please carefully read the requirements and expectations outlined on our Honors Application.